Kusaal language: Adjectives

 There are a few traces of the old system (as in Gurmanche) whereby the adjective took the singular/plural endings appropriate to the class of the preceding noun, but the system is completely unproductive in Kusaal now.

 Verbs

 Verbal flexion is agreeably simple, as in other Western Oti–Volta languages and unlike less closely related Gur languages.
 Most verbs have five flexional forms.

 (a) no ending, used for perfective aspect: M gos buug la.
 "I've looked at the goat."

 (b) -d(a) ending, for imperfective: M gosid buug la.
 "I look at the goat."

 (c) -m(a) for positive imperative: Gosim buug la!
 "Look at the goat!"

-(d) -in subjunctive for irrealis : Fu yaʼa gosin ...
+(d) -in subjunctive for irrealis : Fu yaꞌa gosin ...
 "If you were to look (but you won't) ..."